allegroai/clearml-docs/docs/apps/clearml_session.md

 Set the remote base folder for the session by passing the `--user-folder` flag with the path to the folder.
 By default, it is in the home folder(`~/`).
 The new base folder becomes the default folder in future sessions.

-### Change configuration file
+### Changing the configuration file
 `clearml-session` stores its previous state by default in the `.clearml_session.json` configuration file.
 To change this configuration file, pass the `--config-file` with the path to another configuration file.

-### Specify gateway IP
+### Specifying gateway IP
-Use `--remote-gateway` to specify gateway IP to pass to the interactive session, if an external address needs to be accessed.
+Use `--remote-gateway` to specify a gateway IP to pass to the interactive session, if an external address needs to be accessed.

-### Set a base task ID
+### Setting a base task ID
 If you have a remote session task with your required specification and configurations, that task can be used as a base task for `clearml-session`.
 Set a base task for the remote session by passing the task's ID with the `--base-task-id` flag.
 By default, the previously used session task is used as the base.
-To set the session to the default interactive session pass `--base-task-id none`
+To set the session to the default interactive session, pass `--base-task-id none`

-### Disable keepalive
+### Disabling keepalive
 By default, `clearml-serving` uses a transparent proxy to keep the sockets alive, in order to maintain the connection to the remote resource.
 To disable this, pass the `--disable-keepalive` flag and set it to `true`.

-### Queue Tags
+### Filtering queues by tags
 When launching `clearml-session`, if a queue isn't specified, the CLI asks which queue to use.
 The queue list can be filtered according to specific tags by using the `--queue-excluded-tag` and `--queue-include-tag` flags, and specifying a list of tags.
-With `--queue-excluded-tag`, all queues with the specified tag/s will not show as options, and with `--queue-include-tag`, only tags with the specified tag/s will be included as options.
+With `--queue-excluded-tag`, all queues with the specified tag/s will not be listed options, and with `--queue-include-tag`, only tags with the specified tag/s will be listed.

 See the `tags` parameter in the [queues.create](../references/api/endpoints#post-queuescreate) API call.

-### Skip Docker network
+### Skipping Docker network
 Specify whether to pass the `--network host` flag to the Docker that is launching the remote session (see [Networking using the host network](https://docs.docker.com/network/network-tutorial-host/)), by using the `--skip-docker-network`.
 By default, it is set to `false`.

-### Set a session username and password
+### Setting a session username and password
 In order to set your own SSH username and / or a password for the interactive session, pass the `--password` and `--username` flags.
-By default, the SSH password for the interactive session is either a previously used password or a randomly generated one.
-By default, the SSH username is `root` or a previously used username.
+By default, the interactive session uses either a previously used password or a randomly generated one, and either  SSH username is `root` or a previously used username.